PREGNANCY, BABIES & PETS

 AVOIDANCE TACTICS

-Some cats will make the choice to avoid your baby altogether once he becomes mobile, and if this happens, this is just something you must accept.
+Some cats will make the choice to avoid your baby altogether once they becomes mobile, and if this happens, this is just something you must accept.
 Not all cats can easily tolerate being hassled by small children and babies and who can blame them?
 If your cat does withdraw, be patient and never try to force your cat to interact with your baby ‐ this will likely lead to baby being scratched by a fed‐up puss!
-In time you may find that your cat will adjust to your baby’s new active lifestyle and take an interest once again.
+In time, you may find that your cat will adjust to your baby’s new active lifestyle and take an interest once again.
 On the other hand, your cat may simply decide that it is all too much, and avoid baby altogether until she is old enough to know that pulling tails and tugging fur is not such fun for the cat attached!

 CONCLUSION